The Comfrey Almanac

 About the Project

 The Comfrey Almanac is an illustrated book produced through a collaborative partnership between Newcastle University and The Comfrey Project, a Gateshead-based charity supporting refugees and people seeking asylum through community gardening.
-I led the project as Principal Investigator, working in conversation with Comfrey’s director, Eleni Venaki and Comfrey’s community coordinator, Nicola Bushell, to shape the vision of the project, along with local artists and the wonderful Comfrey Project participants.
+I led the project as Principal Investigator, working in conversation with Comfrey’s director, Eleni Venaki and Comfrey’s community coordinator, Nicola Bushell, to shape the project, along with local artists and the wonderful Comfrey Project participants.

 The project mobilises the almanac form both as a cultural archive and participatory research method.
 Rooted in the soils of Windmill Hills in Gateshead and Walkergate allotments in Newcastle yet trans-local in scope, The Comfrey Almanac interweaves ecological knowledge with the diasporic memories and practices of those who contribute.
-In so doing, it foregrounds alternative imaginaries of the intercultural, urban garden as a site where ecological attention, community resilience and social belonging intersect.
+In so doing, it foregrounds alternative imaginaries of the transcultural, urban garden as a site where ecological attention, community resilience and social belonging intersect.

 Cultivating Socio-Ecological Imaginaries for the City